Justsenger/ExHyperV/README.md

 <div align="center">

-**A graphical management tool for advanced Hyper-V features, making it easy for anyone to master high-end functions like DDA and GPU-P.**
+**A graphical Hyper-V advanced tool that allows ordinary people to easily use DDA, GPU-P, virtual switch and other features.**

 </div>